JennyZeng899/Bayesian/README.md

 please delay the testing fit model after finishing testing otherwise the naming may overlap with the model name in the loop.
 I put all the functions that I think may be necessary to the Bayesian model in the testing code. for more testing functions, like hypothesis testing, and so on.
 Please visit: https://bartlettje.github.io/statsresdesign/introduction-to-bayesian-estimation.html

-the normal distribution may not be the best distribution to set the prior. the prior set with normal diribution is too narrow compared to the posterior.
+the normal distribution may not be the best distribution to set the prior. the prior set with normal diribution is too narrow compared to the posterior. see the screenshot for evidence.

 When you run the loop it will appear error like this: Semantic error in 'string', line 27, column 28 to column 30: Identifier 'p3' not in scope.